hulto/SECCDC-PCDC/linux/hardening/network.md

   - PermitRootLogin no
   - If you only want to allow root to login with a key:
     - PermitRootLogin without-password
-    - I recommend just diabling root login all together
+    - I recommend just disabling root login all together
 - ### Only allow certain users to SSH
   - AllowUsers user1 user2
     - Put this in the config, with user1, user2, etc. being the users that will be permitted to ssh in